Giovani-Merlin/bet/README.md

 ## Usage

+Pre-trained model on english dump 2023/04/01: <https://drive.google.com/drive/folders/1_8DQK23sbbwXpqVOWoQclGTjLeYIisPw?usp=sharing>

+TODO: Add usage instructions - but one can check the scripts/test_semantic_similarity.py or wbdsm_blink.py for examples.
+Example of training can be seen on docs/results.md

 ## Resources

 BET builds upon the advancements and insights from BLINK by Facebook and Google dense entity representations.